 During a layoff, Veterans are granted four retention points; disabled Veterans are granted eight retention points over non-Veteran employees.

-Veterans that have at least 30% or more service-connected disability rating from the VA or that received the Purple Heart are eligible for 10 points.
+Veterans who have at least a 30% or more service-connected disability rating from the VA or received the Purple Heart are eligible for 10 points.

 Mississippi State Personnel Board Policy and Procedures Manual

 Federal Employment Veteran's Hiring Preferences: By Federal law, Veterans who are disabled or who served on active duty in the U.S. Armed Forces during certain specified time periods or in military campaigns are entitled to preference over non-Veterans in hiring into the Federal civil service and in retention during reduction in force.
 Veterans may be entitled to 5 or 10 points included in any scoring process for examination or interviews.

 5-point Hiring Preference: Five points are added to the examination score or rating of a Veteran who served:

 - During the period April 28, 1952, through July 1, 1955, or

 - For more than 180 consecutive days, other than for training, any part of which occurred after January 31, 1955, and before October 15, 1976, or